Late Francoism: Death of Franco

 Spaniards: As the hour approaches for me to render my life before the Almighty and face His unappealable judgment, I beseech God to receive me benignly into His presence, for I have sought to live and die as a Catholic.
 In the name of Christ I take pride, and it has been my constant will to be a faithful son of the Church, within whose bosom I shall die.

 I ask forgiveness of all, as I wholeheartedly forgive those who declared themselves my enemies without me considering them as such.
 I believe and hope I have had no others but those who were enemies of Spain, which I love until my last moment and which I promised to serve until my final breath, now near.

 I wish to thank all those who have collaborated with enthusiasm, dedication, and selflessness in the great endeavor of making Spain united, great, and free.

 For the love I feel for our homeland, I ask you to persevere in unity and peace, and to surround the future King of Spain, Don Juan Carlos de Borbón, with the same affection and loyalty you have shown me, and to offer him at all times the same support and collaboration I have received from you.

 Do not forget that the enemies of Spain and Christian civilization are alert.
 You must also be vigilant, and for this, set aside, in the face of the supreme interests of the homeland and the Spanish people, all personal life.

 Do not cease to achieve social justice and culture for all men of Spain, and make this your primary objective.
-Maintain the unity of Spain’s lands, exalting the rich multiplicity of its regions as a source of the nation’s strength.
+Maintain the unity of Spain's lands, exalting the rich multiplicity of its regions as a source of the nation's strength.

 I would like, in my last moment, to unite the names of God and Spain and embrace you all to shout together, for the last time, on the threshold of my death: Up with Spain!
 Long live Spain!

 — *Political Testament* of General Franco, drafted on 18 October and read on television by Prime Minister Carlos Arias Navarro on 20 November 1975, a few hours after his death.

-Fourteen days subsequent to the large rally in Plaza de Oriente, General Franco fell gravely ill.
-On 30 October, cognizant of his critical condition—having already endured four heart attacks— he transferred his powers to Prince Juan Carlos under Article 11 of the Organic Law of the State, fearing for his life (a priest had administered the last rites to Franco on 25 October).
-On 3 November, he underwent a life-or-death operation for peritonitis in an improvised operating theater at the El Pardo Palace, and was subsequently transported to Madrid’s La Paz Hospital, where he underwent another procedure two days later to excise two-thirds of his stomach to halt the bleeding.
+Fourteen days subsequent to the large rally in Plaza de Oriente, Franco fell gravely ill.
+On 30 October, cognizant of his critical condition—having already endured four heart attacks— he transferred his powers to Prince Juan Carlos under the Organic Law of the State, fearing for his life (a priest had administered the last rites on 25 October).
+On 3 November, he underwent a life-or-death operation for peritonitis in an improvised operating theater at the El Pardo Palace, and was subsequently transported to Madrid's La Paz Hospital, where he underwent another procedure two days later to excise two-thirds of his stomach to halt the bleeding.